hackclub/hackclub/workshops/memory_game/README.md

 ## Prerequisites

 ![prerequisites](https://cloud-h9glprsfs.vercel.app/0prerequisites.png)
 Basic knowledge of HTML5, CSS3, and JavaScript.
 We will use some in-built functions of JavaScript.
-Also the styling will be as simple as possible.
+Also, the styling will be as simple as possible.

 ## Setup

 [Repl.it](https://repl.it) is an online code editor.
 There is no need to install anything which makes coding simpler.

 Fork the starter repl [here](https://repl.it/@Giridharhackclu/Memory-game-starter#index.html).
-Your development environment will be ready in few seconds!
+Your development environment will be ready in a few seconds!

 ![Repl](https://cloud-oyhes1lns.vercel.app/0memory-game-starter.png)

 It contains an empty `index.html` file linked with `style.css` and `script.js` files.

 We will create a simple 3 x 4 memory card game in this workshop.
 We will use images for the cards.
-I will provide the public links for the images along the code.
+I will provide the public links for the images along with the code.
 If you prefer to download, you can download them [here](https://drive.google.com/drive/folders/128S-rB27-86ciSyJvjkfK2NhJeoOmsB3?usp=sharing).
 You can also add your own images.
 Make sure that they are 100 x 100 px to avoid further styling.

 After setting up let's get going.